You will wonder how you ever functioned with your old kitchen once your new kitchen remodel is complete.Read more...

 At Signature Kitchens Additions and Bathrooms we have been designing and remodeling bathrooms for years.
 We have a vast experience in all aspects of remodeling, and specialize in kitchen and bathroom design.
 Signature Kitchen Additions and Bathrooms has earned the reputation for outstanding interior design, full service construction, and uncompromising customer service.
 Make an appointment with a designer today.

 If you are considering a bathroom design, here are some things that you may want to look for in your new space.
 Today’s bathrooms are all about luxury and convenience.
 Trends come and go, so make sure that you incorporate elements in your design that is efficient, space saving, and timeless.
 Perhaps you are looking for the perfect soaking tub, or a whole new color scheme, fixtures that will stand the test of time.
 Some of the most important elements in your bathroom design should include smarter storage, the best ventilation, and energy efficiency.
 Don’t tackle that Bethesda bathroom design alone call a designer at Signature there is no obligation to sit down and talk.

-We know this bathroom was built in the 50’s because of its mud set.
+We know this Bethesda bathroom was built in the 50’s because of its mud set.
 The mud set is the substrate the tile was set upon.
 The mud set was 3″ thick.
 It took two men with a jack hammer three days to take the concrete floor and walls out of this tiny bathroom.
 The new modern substrate hardi backer added a 1/2″ inche on each side of the room and allowed us to lower the shower floor almost 3″ to a 14″ threshold.

-Caesarstone Desert Limestone honed
+Counter top is Caesarstone Desert Limestone honed.